Alfred Packer: Theories

-First confession and trial
+First trial

 On March 11, 1883, Packer was discovered by Jean "Frenchy" Cabazon in Cheyenne, Wyoming, living under the alias of "John Schwartze", one of the original members of the Utah mining party who stayed in Chief Ouray's camp in the winter of 1874.
 Cabazon was himself a member of the original party of men who left Provo, and wisely decided to stay put in Chief Ouray's camp, later safely making his way to their destination with Bob McGrue and Preston Nutter's party.

 He encountered Packer by chance when Packer approached him looking to buy some supplies.
 Cabazon reported Packer to the local sheriff, who apprehended him and contacted General Adams.
 He was summoned to Cheyenne where he confirmed Packer's identity and accompanied him by train to Denver for his second confession, which Packer signed on March 16.
 Packer stated that his main reason for fleeing was out of a fear of mob justice being exacted upon him by the populace of Saguache.
 Because the actual crime was committed within the confines of Hinsdale County, rather than neighboring Saguache County, Packer was accordingly sent to Lake City for detention and prosecution.

 Instead of claiming that the men were gradually eaten as they died until Bell killed Noon and Packer in turn killed Bell in self-defense, Packer now claimed that Bell had killed the others after Bell had told him to go scouting for any way out of the mountains and to find some food.
 He had been gone the better part of the day and returned in the late evening.
 Packer told General Adams:

 In the ensuing moments of shooting Bell and going for the hatchet, Packer dropped his revolver in the deep snow and subsequently lost it.
 He claimed he made himself a crude shelter out of stray logs to combat the snow and wind, aways down from the bodies.
 Another strong storm set in and he hunkered down for hours.
 He was starving and made the decision that he had to eat something or die.
 He continued:

 Adams asked Packer why he had not told him this story nine years previous, with Packer replying: "I was excited, I wanted to say something, and the story, as I told it, came first to my mind!"
-It was the argument of the prosecution that the only logical reason for Packer to have attempted such a perilous journey through the mountains with such minimal food and supplies was for the sole purpose to lead the men into the wilderness to both kill and rob them.